Municipalities of Portugal: Geography

 There are 308 municipalities in Portugal: 278 in mainland Portugal, 19 in the autonomous region of the Azores, and 11 in Madeira.
 They are usually named for their biggest city, or at least, their historically most important city or town.
 However, the municipality is not synonymous with the city (or urban centre) and can include various towns or cities.
 In Portugal, cities/towns are a social distinction based on population size and associated services and have no legal representation in law or constitution.

 Portugal has no unincorporated areas; all the national territory belongs to a municipality, including uninhabited islands: Berlengas to Peniche, Desertas Islands to Santa Cruz, Selvagens Islands to Funchal, and Formigas Islets to Vila do Porto.

 Portugal is divided into 18 continental districts (distritos) and two autonomous regions (regiões autónomas), Azores and Madeira.
 The table below is the distribution of the municipalities within these districts and the autonomous regions:

 The biggest municipalities are those located in rural and inland areas where the dominating property type is the latifundia, such as Beja, Évora, or Portalegre in the south, and also in other less populated areas, such as Bragança or Castelo Branco.

 The most populous municipalities are those located near the sea, and especially around the metropolitan areas of Lisbon, Porto, and Braga, while the less populous municipalities are located in the inland regions of Alentejo and Trás-os-Montes.
 The municipalities with the lowest population densities are also found in these inland regions, with smaller populations distributed over a greater area.

 Demographics

-This chart gives the number of inhabitants in the municipality area and the area is in km2 (only for populations over 100,000).
-Around 190 municipalities have less than 20,000 inhabitants (2022) each.
+The following chart show municipalities (as of 2024) with populations over 100,000.
+Around 190 municipalities have less than 20,000 inhabitants each.